Gretchen Primack

 Related Interviews

-Nine Books About Your Life: Drew Pisarra
+Nine Books About Your Life: Catherine Rockwood

-In our Nine Books About Your Life series, authors talk about nine types of books that have had an impact on their lives.
-In this installment, we speak with Drew Pisarra, author of Periodic Boyfriends.
+In our Nine Books About Your Life series, authors are invited to talk about nine types of books that have had an impact on their life.
+In this installment we’re speaking with Catherine Rockwood, author of And We Are Far From Shore: Poems for Our Flag Means Death.

-Nine Books About Your Life: Alex Carrigan
+Nine Books About Your Life: Juliet Cook

 Pin It on Pinterest